harshit-jain-git/CropShop/README.md

 ## API's used

 - Google-custom-Search
-- thread-genius - it gives highly specific tags for fashion items.
+- thread-genius - It gives highly specific tags for fashion items.
 - TinyPNG

 ## Languages used

 - HTML, CSS, JAVASCRIPT